 First, a bit of background.
 Qatar has a clearly defined social hierarchy.
 As a Western woman, you can expect to settle somewhere towards the middle of this hierarchy.

-People of Arab descent are given the greatest respect and privileges, followed by Western men living as expats in the country, and then women of the same background.
+People of Arab descent are given the greatest respect and privileges, followed by Western men living as ex-pats in the country, and then women of the same background.

 I can’t think of a single moment in which I felt my safety compromised in Doha.

-I did have a few flares of temper as a result of comments or treatment due to my gender - being told to cover up, for example, or being criticised for entering a hotel club without wearing high heels.
+I did have a few flares of temper as a result of comments or treatment due to my gender – being told to cover up, for example, or being criticized for entering a hotel club without wearing high heels.
 These kinds of contradictions make me see red.
 That said, I never felt being a woman put me directly in harm’s way, though in truth I did take extra precautions, just in case.

 After all, Qatar is the country in which a 22-year-old Dutch woman was drugged and raped and then arrested on a charge of adultery.
-I’d heard rumours of a girl at my workplace being thrown into jail overnight for kissing a boy on the lips outside a club.
+I’d heard rumors of a girl at my workplace being thrown into jail overnight for kissing a boy on the lips outside a club.
 Worse, another girl was incarcerated with her just for being present.